kaworu/cryptopals/README.md

 # cryptopals

 Just me going tough the cryptopals challenges.
+It is slow, insecure code *by design*.
+So, don't use it.

 ## Building